Departmental Prizes and Awards

 The Herington Scholarship

 The Herington scholarship, named in honor of C. John Herington is awarded annually to the best undergraduate student of Greek.
 The Herington Scholarship currently carries an award of $750.
 The purpose of the Herington Scholarship is to recognize achievement and to encourage undergraduates to continue their study of classics at UNC or abroad in the following year.
 Students do not apply, but are nominated by faculty members and selected in the spring semester by a departmental faculty committee.
 All first-year, sophomore, and junior UNC Classics majors and minors are eligible.
-For current and previous prize winners, see here.
+For current and previous prize winners, see see the Prize Winners Past and Present page.

 The Epps Prize in Greek Studies